tl-its-umich-edu/caliper-event-analysis/src/extract/README.md

 ## Run the `extract` program

 After the options above have been chosen, if any, `extract` should be ready to run.
-The program accepts two command line options:
+The program accepts three command line options:

 * **`--db` _`MONGODB_ADDRESS`_**